StefRuseva88/ASP.NET-Core-MVC-App/README.md

 By completing these exercises, you will have a basic understanding of how to create and manage simple pages in an ASP.NET Core application using Razor Pages.
 For more advanced features and functionalities, refer to the official [ASP.NET Core documentation](https://docs.microsoft.com/en-us/aspnet/core/).

-Feel free to reach out if you have any questions or need further assistance.
+## Contributing
+Contributions are welcome!
+If you have any improvements or bug fixes, feel free to open a pull request.

+## License
+This project is licensed under the [MIT License](LICENSE).
+See the [LICENSE](LICENSE) file for details.

+## Contact
+For any questions or suggestions, please open an issue in the repository.